Todd Corporation

-The Todd Corporation is a large private New Zealand company with a value of $4.3 billion, owned and controlled by the Todd family and headquartered in Wellington, New Zealand.
-The corporation is currently led by chairman of the board, Henry Tait, and Group Chief Executive Officer, Jon Young.
-The corporation employs 800 individuals, at 20 locations in New Zealand, Australia and the United States, including eight on the senior management team.
-The board of directors has nine members.
+The Todd Corporation Limited is a privately held conglomerate based in New Zealand, owned and controlled by the Todd family and headquartered in Wellington, New Zealand.
+Todd is currently led by board chair, Nick Olson, and group chief executive officer, Evan Davies.
+Todd employs about 600 individuals at locations in New Zealand and Australia, including seven on the executive team.
+The board of directors has eight members.